13ABEL/Untitled-for-now-/README.md

   1. Firebase Firestore is used as the backend database solution.

 ## Currently implemented:
 - displaydecks: Displays current decks from the Firebase Firestore database

 ## What still needs to be done:
 - displaydecks:
   - Need to implement sorting and filtering (lots to do on the Firebase Firestore side)
   - Need to design the layout for individual items and implement it

 - singledeck:
   - Need to design the layout displaying the deck and implement it

+  Please not that values are currently hardcoded for xml layouts.
+I'm haven't finished planning them out, but future versions will make use of resource files :)